 Imagine waking up with a smile on your face, because you finally feel like yourself, because you know that you have the ability to make beautiful DIY projects and activities for your child from start to finish.

-Seeing your child playing hapilly with a toy you made, you know you have the creative power to make kids activities that serve the purpose of allowing your child to learn through play.
+Seeing your child playing happily with a toy you made, you know you have the creative power to make kids activities that serve the purpose of allowing your child to learn through play.

 When you become a member of Craft, Learn and Play, you’ll learn how to intentionally craft projects and simple activities that benefit your child and nurture your heart, even if you think you are not a creative person.

 I’ve always loved to make things since I was little when my grandma first taught me to sew.
 But I never have dared to truly stand up for my craft art and handiwork that was feeding my soul.